pelya/dpmaster-udp-hole-punching/readme.txt

 including all security-related options - see the "SECURITY" section below.

 The source code of dpmaster is available under the GNU General Public License, version 2.
-You'll find it in the doc subdirectory, in the file "license.txt".
+You can find the text of this license in the file "doc/license.txt".

 2) SYNTAX & OPTIONS: